Nightro/VSBlockJumper/readme.md

 ## Commands

 Due to existing keybindings within visual studio (and common extensions like resharper or visual assist), I was unable to implement intuitive default keybindings.
-Instead I've listed my preferences here, and encourage you to change your keybindings to those too.
+I've listed my preferences here, and encourage you to update your keybindings to those.

 |        Command        |  Description                                               | Keybinding (Default)       | Keybinding (Ideal) |
 |:--------------------- |:---------------------------------------------------------- |:-------------------------- |:------------------ |